 - 1 26- ounce can diced tomato, drain only some of the liquid

 - Juice of ½ lemon, more for later if you like

 - Chopped fresh mint leaves, a generous handful

 - Chopped fresh parsley leaves, a generous handful

-- 6 or more pitted Kalamata olives, chopped (optional)
+- 6 pitted Kalamata olives, chopped (optional)

-- In a large heavy skillet (I used this cast iron skillet), heat about 2 tbsp extra virgin olive oil over medium heat until shimmering but not smoking.
+- In a large heavy skillet (I used this cast iron skillet), heat about 2 tablespoon extra virgin olive oil over medium heat until shimmering but not smoking.
 Add the chopped onion and remaining minced garlic, cook briefly until fragrant (stir regularly.)
 Add tomatoes and lemon juice, and season with pinch of salt, pepper, and remaining dry oregano and dill.
 Bring to a boil, then lower heat to medium-low and let simmer for 15 minutes.

 - Serve over plain orzo, your favorite grain, or your favorite crusty bread to sop up the delicious sauce.
 Enjoy!

 - Tip for juicy shrimp: The most important thing here is not to overcook the shrimp.
 Shrimp will start off translucent, gray, and a bit flimsy.
 They are done when they turn completely opaque and pink in color with bright-red tails.